 I buy everything on Amazon.

-Amazon is so popular it's many places will give you Amazon gift cards for answering survey and surfing the web.
+Amazon is so popular that many places will give you Amazon gift cards for answering surveys, watching videos, and surfing the web.
 It's become a very popular way to get paid out.
-Below I've listed the 12 most popular sites you can join (all are free) to earn a little extra.

 Table of Contents